Looijenga's Conjecture via Integral-affine Geometry: Introduction

-\item We glue $(S,P,A)$ to the cone over its boundary $C$ to form a sphere.
-We define an integral-affine structure on $C$ by extending the developing map of a collar neighborhood of the boundary of $(S,P,A)$ towards the fixed point $v_0$ of the monodromy around this neighborhood.

-\item We triangulate the sphere $\hat{S}:=S\cup C$ into lattice triangles of area $\frac{1}{2}$.
-We show that a neighborhood of every vertex $v_i$ of the triangulation with $i\neq 0$ is locally modeled by the pseudo-fan of a rational surface $(V_i,D_i)$.
-The cone point $v_0\in C$ is locally modeled by the pseudo-fan of the Hirzebruch-Inoue pair $(V_0,D')$.
-We then produce a surface $\mathcal{X}_0$ whose dual complex is the chosen triangulation of $\hat{S}$.
+\item We show that a neighborhood of every vertex $v_i$ of the triangulation of $\hat{S}[k]$ with $i\neq 0$ is locally modeled by the pseudo-fan of an anticanonical pair $(V_i,D_i)$.
+The cone point $v_0$ is locally modeled by the pseudo-fan of the hyperbolic Inoue pair $(V_0,D')$.
+By gluing the surfaces $V_i$ together, we produce a surface $\mathcal{X}_0$ whose dual complex is $\hat{S}[k]$, as a triangulated integral-affine surface.

 \end{enumerate}

 The construction of $\mathcal{X}_0$ may be phrased solely in terms of operations on integral-affine surfaces---no results in symplectic geometry are necessary for the proof, but they provide the primary motivation.
 Our construction is algorithmic, providing a simple normal crossings resolution of at least one smoothing of any smoothable cusp singularity.
 We describe, without proof, four modifications and generalizations of the construction and conclude by giving an example of the modified construction in the charge three case $Q(Y,D)=3$.